Additive Bayesian variable selection under censoring and misspecification: Empirical results

+We consider sample sizes $n \in \{100, 500 \}$, as well as censored and uncensored data.
 We present results for AFT-pMOMZ, as those for AFT-Zellner and Cox-piMOM were largely analogous.
 These methods are compared to Cox-LASSO and AFT-LASSO in Section \ref{ssec:res_50vars}.
 We consider 6 simulation scenarios.
-Scenarios 1-2 have a data-generating AFT model, Scenarios 3-4 a GH model and Scenarios 5-6 a PH model.
-Scenario 1 was designed so that $x_{i2}$ has a strong non-linear and non-monotone effect, whereas in Scenario 2 it has a non-linear but monotone effect that can be roughly approximated by a linear trend, see Figure \ref{fig:2vars}.
-Scenarios 3-4 and 5-6 are analogous, setting the censoring times and baseline hazards so that the probability of selecting the correct model by the best performing method was comparable to Scenarios 1-2.
+Scenarios 1-2 have a data-generating AFT model, Scenarios 3-4 a generalized hazard model and Scenarios 5-6 a proportional hazards model.
+The first covariate has a linear effect in all scenarios, whereas the second covariate has a non-linear effect.
+In Scenarios 1, 3 and 5 this effect is strongly non-linear and non-monotone, whereas in Scenarios 2, 4 and 6 it is monotone and can be roughly approximated by a linear trend, see Figure \ref{fig:2vars}.